Until very recently, Baku, the capital of Azerbaijan, was a real off the beaten track destination only known by the most intrepid travelers.

 Its surroundings are filled with super weird statues, like giant rabbits and snails, apart from the classic I Love Baku.

-The building accommodates different types of temporary exhibition.
+The building accommodates different types of temporary exhibitions.
 The entrance fee costs 15AZN (9USD).

 Museum of Miniature Books